friendm/RevCycle-Tools/README.md

 # RevCycle-Tools
 ## A collection of scripts useful in managing common tasks in Healthcare Revenue Cycle

 See Wiki for detailed explanations on how to use scripts

+All code formatted using Black library